patriziodegirolamo/Network-Analyser/README.md

 ![input](images/input.png)

-Those values will be used to initialize the fields of a NetworkAnalyser object, which will manage all the sniffing process:
+These values will be used to initialize the fields of a NetworkAnalyser object, which will manage all the sniffing process:

 ```rust
 na.init();	// Customize parameters